DravenLewis/infinitestrike-theia/README.md

 ### *Requires Cordova 3.0.0+*

 # How it works
 Infinite Strike: Theia is a Cordova Plugin around a wrapper for the native HttpUrlConnection and allows us to make 4 main request types "GET", "POST", "PUT", "DELETE".
+All examples allow for a optional callback to exist that returns if the request ends in error (internal exception or 400+ HTTP 1.1 Code).
+All requests also allow you to get data in the form of JSON or text with the `payload` field. `payload` can either be JSON or Raw Text from the Server, `payloadJSON` can either be JSON or undefined, as not all raw text can be converted into json.

 ##### *Note this plug-in requires that the Device be ready*